 As we mentioned, the Rolex Datejust 36 is the most traditional men’s Datejust watch.
 As its name implies, the Datejust 36 includes a 36mm Oyster case.
 This is a great size for a range of wrists.
 Large enough to make an impact yet restrained enough to be appropriate for any occasion, the Datejust 36 is still the most popular size in the men’s Datejust range.

-At Baselworld 2018, Rolex introduced the newest generation of the Datejust 36 with a redesigned case sporting reshaped lugs and a new movement.
+Like most Rolex watches, the Datejust has undergone incremental modifications over the years while still retaining the fundamental design codes.
+At Baselworld 2018, Rolex introduced the newest generation of the Datejust 36 with a redesigned case sporting reshaped lugs and a new movement, Caliber 3235.
 Not that we ever doubted the relevance of the Datejust 36, but these new models signals just how committed Rolex is to the evolution of the men’s 36mm Datejust watch.

 If you’re a fan of the classics and want an everyday Rolex watch that is not too big or not too small, the Datejust 36 fits just right.
 Boasting great proportions and easy to wear, this a timepiece that has stood the test of time.